MaineKuehn/graphi/docs/index.rst

         1. are fundamental building blocks for advanced algorithms, and/or

         2. benefit from knowledge of internal data structures.

+    At the moment, you can find basic operators in the :py:mod:`graphi.operators` module.

 *What about performance?*
     At its core, ``GraphI`` uses Python's native, highly optimized data structures.